 When Is It Mortgage Discrimination?

 It can be difficult to know if a creditor is rejecting your loan application, charging you more for a loan, or offering you less-favorable terms based on illegal discrimination — or if it’s because of some weaknesses in your loan application.
-(Link to section Before You Apply) This is even more challenging because creditors often must ask you for (and evaluate) personal information — like your income, expenses, debts, and credit history.
+This is even more challenging because creditors often must ask you for (and evaluate) personal information — like your income, expenses, debts, and credit history.
 And, creditors may ask you to volunteer certain information that might seem discriminatory — for example, race, ethnicity, age, sex, and marital status (married, unmarried, or separated) — because it helps the government keep statistics that fight discrimination.
 You don’t have to supply the information.

 Equal Credit Opportunity Act